Dominic-wiwi-uni-goe/04_Multilevel-models/README.md

 (6) Intra-class correlation coefficient

 The intra-class correlation coefficient (ICC) indicates how much level 1 variance can be explained by level 2 (as a percentage).
 For example, if the ICC is 0.118, we would say that 11.8% of the variation is between individual workers and 88.2% is within the workers.
+While the adjusted ICC only relates to the random effects, the conditional ICC also takes the fixed effects variances into account.
+Typically, the adjusted ICC is of interest when the analysis of random effects is of interest.
 We can calculate the ICC with

 ```
 performance::icc(model6)